ksyasuda/ani-cli/README.md

 #### Run the setup and install the script

-After switching into the `aniwrapper` directory, run the following commands to set up and install the script
+From the `aniwrapper` directory, run the following commands to set up and install the script

 ```sh
 chmod +x setup.sh